rmnavr/wy/README.md

   > currently parser may behave unexpectedly when those are found
 * Add shebang line recognition

 I consider current transpilation speed reasonable, so increasing performance is of low priority.
+Upon installing wy2hy first run will be slow
+(because hy needs to compile all the macroses), but any subsequent runs are of normal speed.
 > On my 2020 year laptop, transpiling 300 LOC wy-file requires
 > ~0.5s of hy/py-startup time and ~0.5s of transpilation time.
 > Meh, but reasonable.